 Portland Fashion Week, which has featured sustainable designers and apparel since 2005, has also attracted international press for its efforts to sustainably produce a fashion week that showcases 100% eco-friendly designs.

-Eco-couture designer Deborah Lindquist is a bespoke collection of unique eco conscious women’s clothing, accessories, home decorative accessories, wedding gowns and headpieces created from a blend of sustainable, organic, and recycled materials.
+Eco-couture designer Deborah Lindquist is a bespoke collection of unique eco conscious women’s clothing.
+In addition to accessories, home decorative accessories wedding gowns and also headpieces.
+All created from a blend of sustainable, organic, and recycled materials.